 • Indefinite term part-time employees – An employee hired by a Member of Council to work part-time hours in the Member’s office on an indefinite contract of employment.
 There is no fixed termination date in the employment contract, nor is there any guaranteed length of employment.

-• Members are responsible for approving hours of work, attendance, vacation, lieu time, unpaid leave of absence, and expense claims for their staff.
+• Members are responsible for approving hours of work, attendance, vacation, lieu time, sick days, all absences from work, unpaid leave of absence, and expense claims for their staff and ensuring proper reporting.

 • Prior to a termination decision being made a Member must consult with the City Clerk’s Office to ensure compliance with the statutory requirements and other obligations in order to limit the City’s liability as the employer.